A strike away: Mikolas just short of no-hitter for Cardinals - NewsBreak

 A strike away: Mikolas just short of no-hitter for Cardinals

-ST. LOUIS (AP) — Miles Mikolas was one strike from a no-hitter when he gave up a double to Cal Mitchell with two outs in the ninth inning, and the St. Louis Cardinals routed the Pittsburgh Pirates 9-1 to sweep a doubleheader Tuesday night.
+The right-hander didn't give up a hit until Cal Mitchell doubled with two outs in the ninth inning Tuesday night, and the St. Louis Cardinals routed the Pittsburgh Pirates 9-1 to sweep a doubleheader.

+“I’m a little over it.
+I mean it stinks, to get that close and then kind of come up empty-handed,” Mikolas said.
+“That’s a great outing.
+I’ll be real proud that I gave the bullpen kind of another night off.
+I know we need it with the doubleheader.
+I’m happy — but deep down it kind of stinks.”

-Mitchell drove a 2-2 curveball over the head of Gold Glove center fielder Harrison Bader and just beyond his outstretched mitt as he tried to make a running catch with his back to home plate.
+Mitchell drove a 2-2 curveball over the head of Gold Glove center fielder Harrison Bader and just beyond his outstretched mitt as the speedy Bader tried to make a running catch with his back to home plate.

+“If he can’t get it, nobody can — except maybe one of those guys in the stands when they have that like 3-foot glove, maybe that guy,” Mikolas said.
+“We’re playing shallow so they don’t kind of doink one in.
+I think that’s what you’re always guarding against is you don’t want to lose it cheap.
+The guy hit a ball to the track, I’ll give it to him.
+And it was a good pitch.
+I’m more OK with that then if the dude bloops a broken-bat bleeder in there somewhere.”

 The ball bounced on the warning track 383 feet from the plate and over the wall in straightaway center for a ground-rule double.

+“It went to the left of my glove, kind of curled back,” Bader said.
+“I was working really hard to try to make up some ground.
+So yeah, just sucks.
+But it is what it is."

-The hit came on the 129th pitch from Mikolas (5-4), a career high.
-He was lifted right after that for Packy Naughton, who got the final out to hand the Pirates their ninth straight loss.
+The hit came on the 129th pitch from Mikolas — most in the majors this season and 14 more than his previous career high set May 29 against Milwaukee.
+He was lifted for Packy Naughton, who got the final out to hand the Pirates their ninth straight loss.

 Pittsburgh got an unearned run in the fourth to make it 7-1 when Bryan Reynolds scored on Daniel Vogelbach’s groundout.